 - When your employer lays you off because work is slow or the company is downsizing

 - When you are let go because you are absent too much from work but the absences are not your fault e.g. you got sick or were injured

 - Your employer has reduced the number of hours you work

 If you have specific questions about unemployment benefits, you can find out some more information on the Georgia Department of Labor website.
 If the insurance company is fighting about paying you workers’ compensation benefits after your employer has laid you off, it is probably a good idea to contact an attorney if you do not already have one.
-Three attorneys at our firm specialize in Georgia workers’ compensation law.
-To get a free consultation with one of them, simply complete the “Need Help” form or call the phone number on the right of this page.
+To get a free consultation with one of of our attorneys about your workers’ compensation case, simply complete the “Need Help” form on this page or call (770) 214-8885.